Man arrested after Texas child gives bus driver note asking to call 911

-ODESSA, Texas (KMID/KPEJ) – A man from Odessa, Texas, was arrested earlier this week after a child passed a note to her bus driver asking for help on Tuesday.
+ODESSA, Texas (KMID/KPEJ) – A man from Odessa was arrested earlier this week after a child passed a note to her bus driver asking for help on Tuesday.

 That morning, officers with the Odessa Police Department were notified of the girl’s actions and responded to an address listed on the note, intending to investigate an unknown issue.